computas/tekniskmuseum-backend/README.md

 3. Install the *cairocffi* package with `pip install cairocffi`

-4. Open `transfer.sh` from in the src folder, and type in the words you want to migrate to the blob storage

-5. Run `bash transfer.sh` from the src folder once the script is read
+4. Run `bash upload_to_blob.sh`.
+This uploads images from the categories used in the current version of the game.
+You can also provide your own csv-file with category names as a command line argument.
+Available options are
+  - `--categories`: should be a csv-file containing the categories you wish to upload.
+  - `--num_images`: the number of images you want to upload from each category.
+The default is 50.

 Assuming everything runs without errors, the images should now be in the blob storage